nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 Client server architecture can be 1 tier/monolithic, 2 tier, 3 tier (includes dedicated application layer), n-tier (dedicated layers for caching, authentication, analytics, API gateways, etc.)

 HTTP request-response lifecycle:
 HTTP is a communication protocol that defines how clients and servers communicate.
+HTTP protocol is stateless (each request is independent and server has no memory of previous requests by default).
 HTTPS encrypts the communicated data using TLS, more on encryption later) which defines:
 1. where request is sent (the URL identifies the server and requested resource, such as https://yourservice.com/api/auth/signup)
 2. request method (GET, POST, PUT, DELETE)
 3. headers (metadata about the request and/or the response)